-8. Content of Tendering Documents

-8.1 The works required, Tendering procedures, and contract terms are prescribed in the Tendering Documents.
+8. Content of Tendering Documents 8.1 The works required, Tendering procedures, and contract terms are prescribed in the Tendering Documents.
 In addition to the Section I Invitation for Tenders, Tendering documents which should be read in conjunction with any addenda issued in accordance with ITT sub Clause 10.2 include:

-Instructions to Tenderers Section II Section III Tender Data Sheet General Conditions of Contract Section IV Section V Contract Data Sheet Section VI Specifications Section VII Drawings Bill of Ouantities Section VIII Forms of Tender Section IX
+Section II Instructions to Tenderers

+Section III Tender Data Sheet

+Section IV General Conditions of Contract

+Section V Contract Data Sheet

+Section VI Specifications

+Section VII Drawings

+Section VIII Bill of Quantities

+Section IX Forms of Tender

-- Form of Tender
+• Form of Tender

-- Appendix to Tender
+• Appendix to Tender

 - Confidential Business Questionnaire

 - Integrity Declaration

 - Letter of Acceptance

-- Form of Contract Agreement
+- Form of Contract Agreement X Forms of Security

-Section X Forms of Security
+- Section X

 - Tender Security Form

 - Tender Securing Declaration

 - Performance Bank or Insurance Guarantee

 - Advance Payment Guarantee

-- Section XI Form RB 1 Application to Public Procurement Administrative Review Board - 8.2 The number of copies to be completed and returned with the Tender is specified in the Tender Data Sheet. - 8.3 The Invitation for Tenders (Section I) issued by the Procuring Entity is not part of the Tendering Documents and is included for reference purposes only.
+Section XI Form RB 1 Application to Public

+Procurement Administrative Review Board

+8.2 The number of copies to be completed and returned

+with the Tender is specified in the Tender Data Sheet.

+- 8.3 The Invitation for Tenders (Section I) issued by the Procuring Entity is not part of the Tendering Documents and is included for reference purposes only.
 In case of discrepancies between the Invitation for Tenders and the Tendering Documents listed in sub-Clause 8.1 above, the said Tendering Documents will take precedence. - 8.4 The Procuring Entity is not responsible for the completeness of the Tendering Documents and their addenda, if they were not obtained directly from the authorized staff of the Procuring Entity. - 8.5 The Tenderer is expected to examine all instructions, forms, terms and specifications in the Tendering documents.
 Failure to furnish all information required by the Tendering Documents or to submit a Tender substantially responsive to the Tendering documents in every respect will be at the Tenderer's risk and may result in the rejection of its Tender. - 9.
-Clarification of Tendering Documents - 9.1 A prospective Tenderer requiring any clarification of the Tendering documents may notify the Procuring Entity in writing, e-mail or facsimile at the Procuring Entity's address indicated in the Tender Data Sheet. - 9.2 The Procuring Entity will within the period stated in the Tender Data Sheet respond in writing to any request for clarification provided that such request is received no later than the period indicated in the Tender Data Sheet prior to the deadline for the submission of Tenders prescribed in sub-Clause 22.1. - 9.3 Copies of the procuring entity's response will be forwarded to all Purchasers of the Tendering documents, including a description of the inquiry, but without identifying its source. - 9.4 Should the Procuring Entity deem it necessary to amend the Tendering documents as a result of a clarification, it shall do so following the procedure under ITT Clause 10.

-10. Amendments of the Tendering Documents
+Clarification of 9.1 A prospective Tenderer requiring any clarification of the Tendering documents may notify the Procuring Tendering Entity in writing, e-mail or facsimile at the Procuring Documents Entity's address indicated in the Tender Data Sheet. - 9.2 The Procuring Entity will within the period stated in the Tender Data Sheet respond in writing to any request for clarification provided that such request is received no later than the period indicated in the Tender Data Sheet prior to the deadline for the submission of Tenders prescribed in sub-Clause 22.1. - 9.3 Copies of the procuring entity's response will be forwarded to all Purchasers of the Tendering documents, including a description of the inquiry, but without identifying its source. - 9.4 Should the Procuring Entity deem it necessary to amend the Tendering documents as a result of a clarification, it shall do so following the procedure under ITT Clause 10. - 10.
+Amendments 10.1 Before the deadline for submission of Tenders, the Procuring Entity may, for any reason, whether at its own initiative or in response to a clarification requested Tendering by a prospective Tenderer, modify the Tendering Documents documents by issuing addenda.